Macron government denies ethical misstep by minister

-PARIS A morality campaign by France's new government took a knock on Wednesday when media disclosed that one minister had rented business offices from his female partner, though the government defended him and said there was no cause for resignation.
+PARIS May 24 A morality campaign by France's new government took a knock on Wednesday when media disclosed that a minister had rented business offices from his female partner, though the government defended him and said there was no cause for resignation.

 With Macron's government about to unveil a draft law aimed at cleaning up French political life, which is frequently beset by corruption scandals, government spokesman Christophe Castaner admitted: "This (the disclosure) comes at a bad time."